nikitalogos/birthday_reminder/README.md

      1. You may need to use your calculator to compute the amount of minutes in day or in a week, so here are the shortcuts: `1 day = 1440 min`, `1 week = 10080 min`

+## Unicode issues

+This program uses emojis, which are Unicode symbols.

+If you are on Windows 10 and earlier, unicode symbols may not show correctly in the command line.
+To avoid this, you can run `birthday-reminder.exe` from Git Bash terminal, or just do nothing.
+Regardless of command line display issues, emojis would be correctly uploaded to Google Calendar.

+Also make sure that your config file and file with birthdays are in `UTF-8` encoding.
+If you use files provided with executable, they are fine, but if you specify your custom files, should pay attention to it.
+The simplest way to create a file in the correct encoding is to copy file provided in release package and put it in the desired location.

 ## Install CLI

 ### Download executable